MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/solarwinds-service-desk.md

    ![Get Data from SolarWinds Service Desk](./media/solarwinds-service-desk/get-data.png)

-2. Sign in with JSON web token you generated as described in prerequisites, and then select **Connect** to verify your access to SolarWinds Service Desk.
+2. Sign in with the JSON web token you generated as described in prerequisites, and then select **Connect** to verify your access to SolarWinds Service Desk.

    ![Auth Key Dialog](./media/solarwinds-service-desk/auth-key.png)